 What a mess!
-For the first six months you could dress your baby in the cutest outfit and, besides the occasional poo explosion, you could expect her to stay gorgeous all day.
-These days, there is pureed pumpkin on all her clothes (and most of yours!) and every time you pick her off the floor you have to dust them off!
+For the first six months you could dress your baby in the cutest outfit and, besides the occasional poo explosion, you could expect them to stay gorgeous all day.
+These days, there is banana stains on all their clothes (and most of yours!) and every time you pick your baby up you have to dust them off!

-It is important to keep your baby safe (away from spoiling food and choking hazards) but it doesn’t matter if your baby gets a bit dirty.
+It is important to keep your baby safe (away from spoiling food and choking hazards) but it doesn’t really matter if your baby gets a bit dirty.
 Of course, keep your floors clean but don’t go overboard.
 Eating a bit of dirt is unlikely to hurt your baby but licking household cleaners certainly will.
 For now, you may just have to keep all the good clothes for special occasions …

 As well as getting dirty your baby will be busy practicing many new skills.
 At this age babies may start to experiment with vowels and consonants and might soon utter those words you’ve all been waiting for – Mama and Dada (not necessarily in that order!).

 Your baby will also be getting a work out, practising skills that will eventually lead to crawling and pulling up to standing.
 At this age some babies may be crawling already, they can probably sit without support and may soon be able to move between positions for example, sitting to crawling and maybe even back again.

 By now, you’ve probably realised that the only sure thing about baby sleep, is that is never a sure thing!
 You might have a few good weeks where baby’s sleep seems to follow a predictable pattern, then all of a sudden it is all over the shop again!

 As babies grow and change, so do their sleep needs.
 The best way is to watch them for sleep cues and tune into their needs.
 We have this article on recognising baby and toddler tired signs for each age group, it has been compiled with help from our wonderful Bub Hub forum members who have shared their own real-life tips!